InnoVention 2024

 • Art & Interaction Lab, which is building an AI-powered toolset to help creative directors at advertising agencies leverage the technology to streamline storyboarding and other processes (founded by Tisch student Jonny Sabbath and Tadon student Fei Gao, who were advised by Stern professor Christian Grewell).

-• FineprintAI, a modern case-law research platform designed around lawyers' actual research and drafting workflows, with the aim of bringing efficiency and simplicity to an otherwise cumbersome task (launched by NYU Law student Nikita Bogdanov).
+• FineprintAI, a modern case-law research platform designed around lawyers' actual research and drafting workflows, to bring efficiency and simplicity to an otherwise cumbersome task (launched by NYU Law student Nikita Bogdanov).

 • FLORA, developers of digital systems that supercharge output for creative studios and enterprises (launched by Stern alum Alex Li and Tisch graduate student Weber Wong).